iluvjava/Maths/Notebook 2.0 obsidian/AMATH 503 Intro to Partial Differential Equations/Sturm Liouville Theory.md

 This is the missing piece.
 It's in the [PDEchapter12](references/PDEchapter12.pdf) of the textbook.
+For more theoretical background for the idea of an adjoint system, visit [Adjoint BVPs Systems](Adjoint%20BVPs%20Systems.md).

 ---
 ### **Intro**